REMIX: Efficient Range Query for LSM-trees: Background

 With tiered compaction, multiple overlapping sorted runs can be buffered in a level, as shown in Figure~\ref{fig:tiered}.
 The number of runs in a level is bounded by a threshold denoted by $T$, where $T>1$.
 When the number of sorted runs in a level ($L_{n}$) reaches the threshold, all sorted runs in $L_{n}$ will be sort-merged into a new sorted run in the next level ($L_{n+1}$), without rewriting any existing data in $L_{n+1}$.
-Accordingly, an LSM-tree's WA ratio is $O(L)$ using tiered compaction, where $L$ is the number of levels.
-With a relatively large $T$, tiered compaction provides much lower write amplification than leveled compaction does with a similar $L$.
-However, since there can be multiple overlapping sorted runs in each level, a lookup operation will need to check up to $T\times L$ tables, leading to a much slower search.
+Accordingly, an LSM-tree's WA ratio is $O(L)$ using tiered compaction~\cite{monkey17}, where $L$ is the number of levels.
+With a relatively large $T$, tiered compaction provides much lower WA than leveled compaction does with a similar $L$.
+However, since there can be multiple overlapping sorted runs in each level, a point query will need to check up to $T\times L$ tables, leading to a much slower search.

 Range query in LevelDB/RocksDB is realized by using an \emph{iterator} structure to navigate across multiple tables as if all the keys are in one sorted run.
-A range search first initializes an iterator using a \emph{seek} operation with a target key.
-The seek operation positions the iterator so that it points to the smallest key in the store that is equal to or greater than the target key (in lexical order for string keys).
-The \emph{next} operation advances the iterator such that it points to the next key in the sorted order.
-A sequence of next operations can be used to retrieve the subsequent keys in the target range until a certain condition is met (e.g., number of keys, end of a range).
+A range query first initializes an iterator using a \emph{seek} operation with a \emph{seek key}, the lower boundary of the target key range.
+The seek operation positions the iterator so that it points to the smallest key in the store that is equal to or greater than the seek key (in lexical order for string keys), which is denoted as the \emph{target key} of the range query.
+The \textit{next} operation advances the iterator such that it points to the next key in the sorted order.
+A sequence of next operations can be used to retrieve the subsequent keys in the target range until a certain condition is met (e.g., number of keys or end of a range).
 Since the sorted runs are generated chronologically, a target key can reside in any of the runs.
 Accordingly, an iterator must keep track of all the sorted runs.